Alex6djForkedRepos/PicView/.github/README.md

 Using Cysharp’s ZLinq and ZString for zero allocation and high performance, and R3 for high-performance ViewModel binding and event streams.

-Magick.NET is used for its rich file support and image editing and information capabilities.
+Magick.NET is used for its rich file support, image editing, and information capabilities.

 # Contributions
 ![Visual Studio 2022](https://img.shields.io/badge/IDE-Visual%20Studio%202022-964ad4.svg?maxAge=3600)